Our 2025 Granting Cycle is OPEN.

 The Slocan Valley Legacy Fund is an affiliate community fund operating under Osprey’s wing.
 We are now accepting applications from charitable organizations providing services and programs within RDCK Area H and/or municipalities of New Denver, Silverton, or Slocan.

-If you are considering applying please read our Guidelines and Criteria 2024 (listed below).
+If you are considering applying please read our instructions below.
 Each year we improve the application form based on feedback so please be sure to use the latest version.
 If your organization is not a “qualified donee” as defined by the Canada Revenue Agency, please read Partnering Information.
 Remember that up to three months may be required to finalize a sponsorship arrangement with a qualified donee.

 Below you will find all necessary documents and links: